-Immunotherapy or allergy shots is a treatment used to relive allergy symptoms of hay fever or allergic asthma.
+Immunotherapy, or allergy shots, is a treatment used to relieve allergy symptoms of hay fever or allergic asthma.
 This is done by administering injections of substances such as pollens, mold spores, dust mites, animal danders, or insects to which an individual has been found to be allergic by skin testing.

 The mechanisms of its effect are the subject of ongoing research.
 However, immunotherapy initiates processes that seem to ‘turn off’ the abnormal immune reaction that we term ‘allergy’.
 When an allergic person is exposed to an allergy-causing substance (such as cat dander), he or she may develop symptoms of sneezing, runny nose, nasal congestion, water eyes, chest tightness, or wheezing.
 Various cells that line the nose in the airways actually release chemicals called mediators that cause these symptoms.
 Inflammation of the tissues accompanies this process and leads to persistent symptoms.
 Immunotherapy works to interfere with this complex allergic interaction and keeps inflammation and symptoms from getting started.